 - 2. Disconnect the Tire Service Kit from the valve stem, reinstall the cap on the valve stem and unplug from 12 Volt outlet. - 3.
 Place the Tire Service Kit in its proper storage area in the vehicle. - 4.
-Have the tire inspected and repaired or replaced at the earliest opportunity at an Authorized Dealer or tire service center. - 5.
+Have the tire inspected and repaired or replaced at the earliest opportunity at an authorized dealer or tire service center. - 5.
 Remove the Speed Limit sticker from the instrument panel after the tire has been repaired.

-6. Replace the Sealant Bottle (1) and Sealant Hose (6) assembly at your Authorized Dealer as soon as possible.
-Refer to (F) "Sealant Bottle and Hose Replacement".
+6. Replace the Sealant Bottle (1) and Sealant Hose (6) assembly at an authorized dealer as soon as possible.
+Refer to (F) "Sealant Bottle And Hose Replacement".

-NOTE: When having the tire serviced, advise the Authorized Dealer or service center that the tire has been sealed using the Tire Service Kit.
+NOTE: When having the tire serviced, advise the authorized dealer or service center that the tire has been sealed using the Tire Service Kit.